 Impossible Business #1

 This was hopelessly unrealistic.
 Even if Molly had been able to make the scheduling work, when would she have had the time to do the marketing required to land that many clients?
-It turned out that the maximum Molly could really earn using this model was about $500 per week.
-After paying her taxes, she couldn’t even cover her monthly living expenses.
+It turned out that the maximum Molly could really earn using this model was about $750 per week.
+After covering her business costs and paying her taxes, she couldn’t even cover her monthly living expenses.

 Impossible Business #2

 Because Fred’s earning capacity was so high and he disliked marketing, he spent a lot of money on marketing himself indirectly.
-He purchased banner ads in industry publications online, paid to exhibit at trade shows, and hired a telemarketer to prospect for him.
-Fred also worked on contracts that came through agencies, who often took 20-30% of his earnings as their percentage.
+He purchased ads in industry publications, paid to exhibit at trade shows, and hired a telemarketer to prospect for him.
+Fred also worked on contracts that came through agencies, who often took 25-30% of his earnings as their percentage.

 Making the Impossible Possible